nyomanb/lr_plugin_computer_vision_tagging/docs/plugin_prefs.md

 Clear Access Token
 : A button that will clear the access token.
 This can be helpful if you're having trouble with an access token and want to clear it out.
 It is also helpful for clearing the whole state of the Clarifai API/service configuration if necessary/desired.

+# Microsoft API Settings Section
+Computer Vision API key
+: The API key to use with the Microsoft Computer Vision API

+Emotion API Key
+: The API key to use with the Microsoft Emotion API

+Face API key
+: The API key to use with the Microsoft Face API

 ![Creative Commons License]({{ '/img/CC-BY-SA-NC-4.0.png' | prepend: site.baseurl | replace: '//', '/' }})